 Then point it at 40,000 Confluence pages, 200,000 Slack messages, a Salesforce instance, three SharePoint sites, and a Notion workspace.
 Different problem class entirely.

-The failure pattern is consistent: roughly 80% of RAG failures trace back to the ingestion and chunking layer, not the LLM[5].
+The failure rate is stark.
+Between 70% and 80% of enterprise RAG programs never reach production — organizations that went wide on RAG in 2025 are hitting the same failure point: architectures built for document retrieval don't hold at agentic scale[10].
+And when they do fail, roughly 80% of RAG failures trace back to the ingestion and chunking layer, not the LLM[5].
 Most teams discover this after weeks of prompt tuning and model swaps, only to find the retrieved context was wrong before the model ever saw it.

 Enterprise RAG fails in three predictable ways.
 Retrieval noise — the vector search returns documents that are semantically similar but factually irrelevant.
 "Q3 budget planning" matches "Q1 budget planning" with high cosine similarity.
 The Q1 doc is useless.
 Stale context — documents indexed once, never updated.
 The agent cites a policy revised two months ago.
 Permission leakage — the retrieval layer has no concept of who is asking.
 An intern's query returns the same executive compensation data as the CFO's.